Views Media

 Activity ModesTrail running, hiking, cycling, multisportMulti-sport athletes, varied training

-Rule of thumb: Choose multi-band GPS for challenging terrain (canyons, dense forests).
-Battery life should match your longest run—ultrarunners need 40+ hours in GPS mode.
-Built-in maps are essential for route exploration, while training readiness scores help optimize performance.
-Display type matters: AMOLED looks great but MIP/transflective screens are more visible in direct sunlight and use less battery.
+Rule of thumb: Choose multi-band GPS if you train in canyons or forest.
+Battery life should exceed your longest run — ultrarunners need 40+ hours in GPS mode.
+Built-in maps matter for unfamiliar terrain.
+AMOLED looks better; MIP/transflective reads better in direct sunlight and uses less battery.

 Detailed Product Reviews